Wasa language

-Wasa, also known as Wassa and Wasaw, is the common language of the Wasa people and a dialect of the Akan dialect continuum.
+Wasa, also rendered as Wassa and Wasaw, is a Central Tano language common to the Wasa people and closely related to the Akan language.
 It is spoken by 273,000 in southwestern Ghana, mainly in the Wasa Amenfi West and Wasa Amenfi East districts.
 There are also some Wasa speakers in Ivory Coast.
-Wasa is mutually intelligible with Fante, Akuapem, Asante, and Abron, the three which are collectively known as Twi.
+Wasa has some mutually intelligibility with Bono (Abron).
 Its dialects include Amenfi and Fianse.